ccolo01/tem5018/docs/section-3.md

 - Use consistent starting orientations until children are confident
 - Provide directional cards or arrows that children can manipulate

-Research by Highfield and Mulligan (2008) found that Bee-Bot activities significantly improved young children's spatial reasoning and directional language, with effects persisting beyond the immediate learning context.

 ### Debugging: Learning from Failure

 Perhaps no concept benefits more from floor robots than debugging.
 When a Bee-Bot misses its target, the error is visible to everyone.
 This creates a powerful, non-threatening context for error analysis.